 Oahu AJA Baseball Association

-which began play in 1924, opens its 87th season on Sunday December 14, 2014 with a doubleheader at Hans L’Orange Park, starting at 10am.
-The 16 game regular season features games played on Sundays and weeknights at Hans L’Orange field in Waipahu and the Central Oahu Regional Park in Waipio.
-The six team double elimination Championship Tournament is scheduled to begin March 1 and culminate with the League champion being crowned on March 9.
+which began play in 1924, opens its 88th season in December 2015.
+The 16 game regular season will feature games expected to be played on Sundays and weeknights at Hans L’Orange field in Waipahu, the Ala Wai baseball field in Honolulu and the Central Oahu Regional Park in Waipio.
+The six team Championship Tournament is expected to occur in March with the winner to be crowned Champion.

-The Executive Board uses its 300+ years of AJA baseball experience to guide the league.
-Led by President Wally Izumigawa, League Manager Glen Higa, returning Board members Eddie Hayashi (60 years of AJA baseball experience starting as a batboy in the 1960s), Tom Ishigo (40+ years in AJA baseball), Treasurer Randy Inaba, former UH and Sheridan All Star ballplayer, Ken Takata (92 years young), Bert Yasui and Wendell Koga, Board members since 1970s, the Executive Board welcomes all fans & supporters to attend games and cheer on its players.
+The Executive Board uses its 300+ years of AJA baseball experience to continue to guide the league.
+Led by President Wally Izumigawa, League Manager Glen Higa, returning Board members Eddie Hayashi (60+ years of AJA baseball experience starting as a batboy in the 1960s), Tom Ishigo (40+ years in AJA baseball), Treasurer Randy Inaba, former UH and Sheridan All Star ballplayer, Ken Takata (95 years young), Bert Yasui and Wendell Koga, Board members since 1970s, the Executive Board welcomes all fans & supporters to attend games and cheer on its players.

-In addition, the League receives tremendous assistance from others such as Colin Tanabe, who takes care of Hans L’Orange, Syndy Shimai & Al Ishimitsu, who score keep for numerous games, and the Rainbow Umpire Hui, who provide the umpires for our approximately 100 league games.
+In addition, the League receives tremendous assistance from others such as Colin Tanabe, who takes care of Hans L’Orange and the Rainbow Umpire Hui, who provide the umpires for our approximately 100 league games.

 Submitted by Wally Izumigawa, Oahu AJA Baseball Association President.